| | FCC Notice of Apparent Liability - Unlicensed Operations

 without a license from this Commission.

-on unlicensed operation is found in Section 15.239(b) of the
+5 The only pertinent exception to the blanket prohibition on unlicensed operation is found in Section 15.239(b) of the

 Commission's rules, 47 C.F.R. § 15.239(b).
 This rule